ThierryAbalea/foxhealer-test-repo/README.md

 This repository exists to exercise the FoxHealer GitHub App end-to-end.

+It contains a tiny TypeScript domain with a few pieces of business logic (pricing, restocking, and fulfillment) plus Vitest coverage so you can deliberately break behavior and watch FoxHealer repair the regression.

 ## What is FoxHealer?

 FoxHealer is an AI-powered fixer for failing CI.